kyma-project/cli/docs/extensibility/README.md

 ## Concept

-The main goal of the Kyma CLI extensibility is to support the basic Kyma resources and modules so that you can intuitively use Kyma and the CLI.
-Basically, Kyma CLI is designed to keep module-oriented commands as extensions.
-This means that the CLI that is not connected to the cluster or connected to the cluster without any module installed contains only an essential, minimalistic list of commands.
+The main goal of the Kyma CLI extensibility feature is to allow module providers to bring new commands associated with the custom resources and capabilities the module brings.
+This ensures that users have a unified hands-on experience when interacting with Kyma modules.

 Such a solution provides control over the interaction with the module on the side of the team responsible for the module, but maintains a uniform CLI standard.